sharing in governance of extractive industries

 Added by David Manley on April 23, 2015 at 16:14 — No Comments

 "Lack of technical capacity", "Low technical skills", "Highly labour intensive", "Poverty driven", "Little or no geological information", "Strained or lack of financial resources".
-These are some of the phrases commonly articulated with reference to the artisanal and…Continue
+These are some of the phrases commonly articulated with reference to the artisanal and small scale mining sector in Africa.
+While based in fact, little has been done…Continue

 Added by Majala Mlagui on April 21, 2015 at 20:21 — No Comments